Let's Talk About Brain Tumours

 Episode 30 - The importance of an Advance Care Plan

-Sacha Langton- Gilks son DD died when he was 16 from his brain tumour.
-Sacha like most people felt ill prepared and ill-informed about how to prepare for the death of a loved one.
-The experience inspired Sacha to write a book filled with practical advice about how to navigate the unspoken waters of dealing with all that comes with making sure your loved one has a good death.
+Sacha Langton-Gilks' son died from his brain tumour at just 16.
+Like most people, Sacha felt ill-prepared and ill-informed about how to prepare for the death of a loved one.
+The experience inspired Sacha to write the book 'Follow The Child' which is filled with practical advice about how to make sure your loved one has a good death.

 You can also find information around end of life planning on our website here